apideck-libraries/portman/examples/testsuite-assign-variables/readme.md

 }
 ```

-For this we use a "contenCheck":
+For this we use a "content test":

 ```json
 "contentTests": [